Nimnaka00/Furniqo/README.md

 # 🛋️ Furniqo – A User-Centered Furniture Visualization and Room Customization System

 Welcome to **Furniqo** — a project developed for the **PUSL3122 Human Computer Interaction (HCI)** module at the University of Plymouth.
-Furniqo is a next-generation interior design platform that enables users to **design, customize, and visualize rooms in both 2D and immersive 3D environments** with ease and flexibility.
+Furniqo is a modern platform that enables users to **design, customize, and visualize room interiors** both in 2D and immersive 3D environments, offering a smooth, realistic, and interactive experience.

 ![Furniqo Banner](./assets/banner.png)